Morgan Bible

 The Morgan Bible (mostly Morgan Library & Museum, New York, Ms M. 638), also called the Morgan Picture Bible, Crusader Bible, Shah Abbas Bible or Maciejowski Bible, is a unique medieval illuminated manuscript.
-It is a picture book Bible consisting of 46 surviving folios.
-The book consists of miniature paintings of events from the Hebrew Bible, set in the scenery and costumes of thirteenth-century France, and depicted from a Christian perspective.
+It is a picture book Bible of which 46 folios survive, with two thought to be missing.
+The book consists of miniature paintings of events from the Hebrew Bible depicted from a Christian perspective, set in the scenery and costumes of thirteenth-century France.
 It is not a complete Bible, as it consists largely of illustrations of stories of kings, especially King David.
 The illustrations are now surrounded by text in three scripts and five languages: Latin, Persian, Arabic, Judeo-Persian, and Hebrew.
 The level of detail in the images and the remarkable state of preservation of the work make it particularly valuable to scholars.

-Forty-three folios are in the Morgan Library & Museum in New York City, with two folios in the Bibliothèque nationale de France (MS nouv. acq. lat.
+Forty-three folios are in the Morgan Library & Museum in New York City, US, with two folios in the Bibliothèque nationale de France (MS nouv. acq. lat.
 2294).
-A single folio is now in the J. Paul Getty Museum, Los Angeles (MS 16).
-Two folios are thought to be missing from the original work.
+A single folio is in the J. Paul Getty Museum, Los Angeles, US (MS 16).